HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/installation/index.md

     - Internal database through DX Persistence Node (automatically provisioned by Helm)
     - External database (cloud-managed or a separate Kubernetes cluster)
     - Runtime Controller (RTC)-managed database
-- A LiteLLM proxy server set up to manage LLM access with two configured proxy models:
+- A LiteLLM proxy server configured with two proxy models:
     - `iq-general-purpose`: A premium model (such as Claude 4.6 Sonnet or 4.8 Opus) for handling general DX inquiries and executing tools
     - `iq-summary`: A cost-efficient model (such as Claude 4.5 Haiku) for conversation summarization and context window reduction
-    - Note that these sample models were recommended at the time of writing, and newer models may be available when you configure your deployment.

-    For instructions and a quick-start approach on self-hosted setups, refer to [LiteLLM Proxy Deployment](https://docs.litellm.ai/docs/proxy/deploy){target="_blank"} and [Deploy and Host LiteLLM on Railway](https://railway.com/deploy/litellm-proxy){target="_blank"}.
-For configuration options, refer to [LiteLLM Model Management](https://docs.litellm.ai/docs/proxy/model_management){target="_blank"}.
+    - See [Deploying LiteLLM for IQ](deploy-litellm.md) for step-by-step instructions on setting up LiteLLM in your DX Kubernetes cluster or as an external service.

     !!!note
         IQ ensures that user authentication credentials (cookies) remain between the DX authentication layer and the MCP server within your Kubernetes cluster and are never transmitted to any external LLM service.
 Conversation history is transmitted to your configured LLM to enable proper context and functionality.
 You control the LiteLLM proxy server and determine where conversation data is routed (local models, managed APIs, or other endpoints).